4A Centre for Contemporary Asian Art: Significance

 The first two editions of the Asia Pacific Triennial of Contemporary Art in 1996 and 1999 included almost exclusively Asian artists from outside Australia, and Asian Australian artists were largely left out of the concept of "Australian art" during the 1990s.
 The association realised that there was a long road ahead to bring Asian Australians into Australian art and, more generally, Australian identity.

 From the beginning, 4A championed risk-taking and experimental art, and has been a venue for the first group exhibitions for emerging artists as well as for the first solo exhibitions for mid-career artists and a place to push their practice, many of whom have retained connections with the gallery.

 Michelle Antoinette wrote in 2014 that 4A had "established an important profile in Australia, but also Asia, as a significant independent art space for the development of contemporary art at the intersection of Asian, Australian and Asian–Australian concerns".

-Fiona McGregor wrote in 2015 that, 20 years after its inception, 4A "remains a vanguard, a much needed touchstone of the land we live on, its regional location and the specifics of art from those places".
+Fiona Kelly McGregor wrote in 2015 that, 20 years after its inception, 4A "remains a vanguard, a much needed touchstone of the land we live on, its regional location and the specifics of art from those places".

 In an Australian Centre for Contemporary Art (ACCA) lecture series entitled Defining Moments: Australian Exhibition Histories 1968–1999, taking "a deeper look at the moments that have shaped Australian art since 1968... the game changers in Australian art", former director Mikala Tai was invited to speak on the topic of the founding of Gallery 4A, the inaugural exhibition in 1997, and the impact it has had on contemporary art discourse.